-"This Georgian home is a gem"...
-Our listed village home has three roomy and comfortable guest bedrooms, modern private bathroom and a great guest sitting room (with smart TV).
-Delicious cooked breakfast included in price, superfast broadband, tea & coffee-making facilities and use of kitchen if required.
-Country walks, comfy sofas, log-burning stove and games cupboard as the nights draw in; lovely gardens, table tennis and outdoor pool in summer.
+"You feel at home the minute you walk through the door..."
+Our 18th century village home has three roomy guest bedrooms, modern private bathroom and a great guest sitting room (with smart TV).
+Delicious cooked breakfast included, superfast broadband, tea & coffee-making facilities and use of kitchen if required.
+Country walks, soft comfy sofas, log-burning stove and games cupboard as the nights draw in; lovely gardens, table tennis and outdoor pool in summer.
 Period charm with a modern twist.

 Note that we host only one party at a time.
 So, whether there's one of you or six of you, all the guest facilities will be for your use only while you are staying with us.
 There are three spacious guest bedrooms, two doubles with king size beds and one with twin single beds that interconnects with one of the doubles.
 There is also a large private sitting room (see 'guest access').

 If your booking involves three couples, it is often possible to have another double room with king bed instead of the interconnecting room with the single beds.
 Just ask if this is available at the time of booking.

 The Grade 2 Listed house is part 17th Century, part 18th Century and part 19th Century, but with all mod cons including superfast broadband and a contemporary bathroom with a great shower; this is not ensuite but it is for the private use of guests only.
 There is also a private second shower room which is handy for larger groups.

 We also supply tea and coffee etc (plus kettle and water cooler) upstairs in the shared sitting space between the two double bedrooms.

 There is a large comfortable guest sitting room with a log-burning stove and a smart TV with lots of apps (plus a cupboard full of games) for the use of guests only.
 You are also welcome to use our well-equipped kitchen if you want to prepare an evening meal.